The list of the most essential Kanban reporting metrics

 - A visual representation of the progress made on projects.

-- Ability to create and assign subtasks within a project.
+- The ability to create and assign subtasks within a project.

 - A place for discussing your projects, problem-solving, and brainstorming.